sfigg/commercialization-public/manufacture/desktop/add-language-packs-to-windows.md

     Dism /Image:"C:\mount\windows" /Get-capabilities
     ```

-5.  **If you're adding a LXP/LIP language** Add your LXP/LIP language that uses the language that we just added (fr-FR) as a base language.
+5.  **If you're adding a LIP language** Add your LIP language that uses the language that we just added (fr-FR) as a base language.
 Not all languages have all language components.
 Luxembourgish (lb-LU), for example, only has basic and handwriting FODs.
-You can learn which FODs are available for languages [in the LP to FOD mapping spreadsheet](http://download.microsoft.com/download/0/A/A/0AA4342D-3933-4216-A90D-3BA8392FB1D1/Windows%2010%201703%20FOD%20to%20LP%20Mapping%20Table.xlsx)
+You can learn which FODs are available for languages [in the LP to FOD mapping spreadsheet](http://download.microsoft.com/download/C/6/C/C6C91D1F-F96A-40FA-AF9D-E73FA4EAD344/Windows-10-1809-FOD-to-LP-Mapping-Table.xlsx)

     **For Windows 10, version 1809 and later:**